Severson-Group/AMDC-Hardware/docs/PowerDistribution.md

 ## PCB Layout

 The floor plan of the AMDC circuit board layout is divided into regions for each subsystem.
 The power input and conversion region is grouped on the left side, with all signals routed using thick traces.
 A [trace width calculator](https://www.4pcb.com/trace-width-calculator.html) is used to determine an appropriate trace width for various current levels.
-The copper weight is assumed to be 1oz and a 10-20C tempurature rise is considered reasonable.
+The copper weight is assumed to be 1oz and a 10-20C temperature rise is considered reasonable.
 Based upon this, various voltage rails require different trace thicknesses.

-As an example, the majority of ICs consume less than 100mA of current, so a default 10mil trace width is used, resulting in negligible tempurature rise.
+As an example, most ICs consume less than 100mA of current, so a default 10mil trace width is used, resulting in negligible temperature rise.
 However, the power distribution rail for the power stack is designed to support a maximum of 2A, so 50-80mil trace widths are used.

 High frequency switching noise is emitted from the DC/DC modules which can affect AMDC operation.
 Therefore, these "dirty" power rails are kept away from "clean" signals.
 The voltage rails post LDOs are assumed to be clean, so they are freely routed around the PCB, while DC/DC rails are kept short and localized.